logo

 The experiment was conducted twice for each dog—once after receiving an oxytocin nasal spray and once after a neutral saline spray.
 The researchers timed how long it took for the dogs to seek help from their owners when faced with an unsolvable problem.

 Their findings indicated that dogs with a particular genetic variant of the oxytocin receptor responded more strongly to the hormone, leading them to seek assistance from their owners more quickly.
-This suggests that dogs’ sensitivity to oxytocin and ability to engage in social behavior are linked to their genes.
+This suggests that dogs’ sensitivity to oxytocin and their ability to engage in social behavior are linked to their genes.

 Dogs could evolve alongside humans as our need for companionship increases.